Let me introduce myself:

 Another passion being theatre and film,

-I often feel impelled to write in appreciation or otherwise of the productions I see;
+I often feel impelled to write about the productions I have seen.

-as a member of a book group, I often succumb to the urge to compile
+Moreover, as a member of a book group, I often find myself compiling

 lists and tables to clarify my response to the books we discuss;

-and as a customer, I have had considerable luck with the composition
+and as a customer, I have had great fun composing

-All such topics can be found under the relevant headings.
+All such topics can be found under the relevant headings in the Navigation Menu.